 - elements and principles of design

 - design fundamentals and skills

 - nature and properties of materials

-- operating a sewing machine
+- · operating a sewing machine

 - creative use of various materials

 - hand and machine sewing

 - pattern reading and interpretation

-- garment construction.
+- · garment construction.

-While the College will provide the majority of resources for this course, students may wish to provide their own.
+While the College will provide most resources for this course, students may wish to provide their own.

-Food Science and Technology (STEM)
+Foods (STEM)